-Arena Pharmaceuticals Inc. (ARNA)’s weight- loss pill, the first cleared in the U.S. in 13 years, and an expected rival are potential breakthroughs in the treatment of obesity that may spur major drugmakers into the market.
+Arena Pharmaceuticals Inc. (ARNA:US)’s weight- loss pill, the first cleared in the U.S. in 13 years, and an expected rival are potential breakthroughs in the treatment of obesity that may spur major drugmakers into the market.

 Data showing an estimated 42 percent of the U.S. population will be obese by 2030 has increased interest in finding therapies that can win approval even with long-term cardiovascular side effects that have raised regulatory concerns.
-Companies will be watching sales of Arena’s Belviq and Vivus Inc. (VVUS)’s Qnexa, slated for a Food and Drug Administration decision by July 17, as barometers for potential deals.
+Companies will be watching sales of Arena’s Belviq and Vivus Inc. (VVUS:US)’s Qnexa, slated for a Food and Drug Administration decision by July 17, as barometers for potential deals.